-- click on the Apply button, the image’s perspective is corrected according the lines you adjusted
+- click on the Apply button, the image’s perspective is corrected according to the lines you adjusted

 Notice in the Viewer that the image is cropped and rotated.
 Check the settings in the corresponding tools.

 With Vertical Keystone Capture One corrects up to 80% by default.
-Notice the Amount slider after an adjustments.
-This is on purpose because a 100% corrected images often looks a bit overdone.
+Notice the Amount slider after an adjustment.
+This is on purpose because an up to 100% corrected images often look a bit overdone.
 Personally I prefer an Amount of 90-95% in most cases.

-Please note that I have a set of Keystone Presets that control all four sliders independently or combined.
+Please note that I have a set of Keystone Presets that controls all four sliders independently or combined.
 Presets have the advantage of adjustment history and adjusting multiple images simultaneously.

-Another help for creating a composition are the Guide Lines or Guides.
+Another help for creating a composition is the Guide Lines or Guides.
 These are either vertical and horizontal lines that you place anywhere you like in any number you like.

 Add, clear and lock Guides from the View menu.
 There you can also toggle between Show/Hide Grid and Guides.

 For reading.
 Please feel free to leave a comment.
 Like us on Facebook or subscribe to stay informed about new blogs.